Southclaws/ScavengeSurvive/README.md

 6. **Enjoy!**

- Do whatever you want with it, but keep my name on it :)
+ ~~Do whatever you want with it, but keep my name on it :)~~

+ My lax approach to licensing doesn't apply any more!
+I use GPL now so read the LICENSE file for usage rights etc. :)